 In the domain of sustainable development and the environment, the occupation of the large majority of the population in a weakly diversified subsistence rural economy translates into the high levels of poverty.
 The increasing feminization of poverty results from gender inequalities, notably for the access to the production factors.
 Also, we can observe a weak access of the poor to the financial services of proximity.
 Poverty in Niger is also tightly linked to the weak access of the populations to basic social services.

 Context of the area of intervention of PADEL (Maradi region)

-If the Maradi region has long been called an economic centre, it is certainly due to its commercial dynamism, but also due to its relative industrialisation.
-The industry of Maradi has experienced a real growth in the 80’s that suggested a brilliant future with no less than a dozen industrial units.
+If the Maradi region has long been called an economic centre, it is certainly due to its commercial dynamism, but also due to its relative industrialization.
+The industry of Maradi has experienced a real growth in the '80s that suggested a brilliant future with no less than a dozen industrial units.

 Today, the situation has strongly deteriorated and there are only three industrial modern units that constitute the industrial core of the region.
 The craftsmanship, often informal, plays a very important role in the lives of the urban and rural populations and disposes of an important potential.
 However, the deficiency of the road network hinders heavily on the economic activities and constitutes a serious handicap for the integration of several localities in the dynamic of the regional economy.

-The economy of the region is based on agriculture and livestock, which occupy more than 80% of the population, and secondarily on the other industrial sectors, trade and craft work.
+The economy of the region is based on agriculture and livestock, which occupy more than 80 percent of the population, and secondarily on the other industrial sectors, trade and craft work.
 The main issues for the development of the region are: